rajkinkhabwala/flowlog-parser/README.md

 ## How to run?

 - You need to have a python interpretor installed on your system.
 I have used `3.13.1` for this application.
 Use `pyenv` to install `3.13.1`.
 - After installing the python interpretor.
-Makesure you have this files in the same folder as `parser.py`.
+Make sure you have this files in the same folder as `parser.py`.
     * log.txt - which contains the logs.
     * lookup.csv - which contains the lookup data.
     * output.txt - We will print our output in this file.